 https://maps.app.goo.gl/SFsrJupdGFZ3yru1A

-William "Red" Slater is a 1981 graduate of the University of South Florida College of Engineering.
-But in the early 1970s he found himself living on a 10-acre rural parcel of land in northwest Gainesville in a run-down house, where his bedroom was the pantry off the kitchen with no hot water.
-This eventually became known as Mudcrutch Farm (2203 NW 45th Ave. in Gainesville).
+William “Red” Slater is a 1981 graduate of the University of South Florida College of Engineering.
+But in the early 1970s he found himself living on a 10-acre rural parcel of land in northwest Gainesville in a run-down house with no hot water.
+His bedroom was the pantry off the kitchen where he managed to squeeze in a single bed and darkroom equipment.
+This eventually became known as Mudcrutch Farm (2203 NW 45th Ave., Gainesville).
 His two roommates were Randall Marsh and Mike Campbell, both of whom became members of the band Mudcrutch, which included future Heartbreakers Campbell, Benmont Tench and Tom Petty.

-Slater, who was keen on photography and had the cameras and darkroom gear, documented this era on the property that became known as Mudcrutch Farm.
-Among many other iconic black and white images, he captured a photo of Campbell and Petty meeting for the first time at the farm, when the younger Campbell demonstrated his talent to Petty -- and earning a spot in Mudcrutch -- by playing Chuck Berry's "Johnny B. Goode" on a Japanese guitar.
+Slater, who was keen on photography and had the cameras and darkroom gear, documented this era on the then-rural farm.
+As interest in Tom Petty grew over time, Slater’s photos were rediscovered, especially when Mudcrutch reformed, recorded and toured in the 2000s.
+His photos have been published in magazines such as Rolling Stone and in album compilations, as well as used in documentaries.
+Among many other iconic black and white images, he captured a photo of Campbell and Petty meeting for the first time at the farm, when the younger Campbell demonstrated his talent to Petty – and earned a spot in Mudcrutch – by playing Chuck Berry’s “Johnny B. Goode” on a Japanese guitar.

 To learn more about Red Slater, read this University of South Florida alumni office story: https://www.usf.edu/engineering/envision/dec-2017-red-slater.aspx